 President Trump declared January 16, 2018, Religious Freedom Day.
 In his proclamation, the President stated that “[n]o American — whether a nun, nurse, baker, or business owner — should be forced to choose between the tenets of faith or adherence to the law.”
 This specific listing of test cases for religious liberty recalls directly the Trump administration’s roll-back of the contraceptive mandate in the Affordable Care Act (ACA) that was opposed by a Catholic order of pro-life nuns called the Little Sisters of the Poor; incidents of nurse’s suing their hospital employers for religious discrimination, alleging refusal to accommodate their faith-based objections to participating in abortions, vaccinations, and distributing birth control; the case of Colorado baker Jack Phillips currently before the Supreme Court, involving his refusal to provide wedding-cake services to homosexual couples, a case in which the Trump Department of Justice has publicly sided with Phillips; and objections by other large employers like Hobby Lobby to stipulations in federal laws such as the ACA which they claim violate their religious liberties by forcing them to offer reproductive health services to which they object to female employees as part of company health plans.
 This proclamation comes even as advocates for Church/State separation from within the larger religious community like Reverend Barry Lynn, ordained minister in the United Church of Christ and former executive director of Americans United for the Separation of Church and State, have warned that appeals from such groups to so-called “religious liberty” really seek to achieve not freedom for religion under the law, but rather freedom for religious adherents from observance of prevailing laws that protect vulnerable classes from discrimination on religious, and other, bases.

-Not mentioned in the President’s statement are the severe restrictions placed on access to abortion services in many states across the nation that violate the deeply held religious beliefs of Satanists in The Satanic Temple (TST), which enshrines in its Seven Fundamental Tenets the principles of inviolability of the body and its being subject to one’s own will alone and that beliefs should conform to the best current scientific understanding of the world and not the other way around.
+Not mentioned in the President’s statement are the severe restrictions placed on access to abortion services in many states across the nation that violate the deeply held religious beliefs of Satanists, who place great emphasis on the principles of sovereignty of individual will and inviolability of the body, as well as that individuals should seek to ground their beliefs on the best currently available insights from scientific investigation.
 The administration’s stated aim in issuing the Religious Freedom Day proclamation was to “ensure [that] Americans are able to follow their consciences without undue Government interference” and to protect the “religious diversity [that] strengthens our communities and promotes tolerance, respect, understanding, and equality.”
 Prominent Satanists have chosen to take this opportunity to likewise affirm their support for religious freedom of conscience and the promotion of tolerance, respect, understanding, and equality for Americans of all religious persuasions, as well as the burgeoning population of so-called nones.

 In mid-seventeenth century Puritan New England, a conflict similar to the one we stand in witness of today played out over the proper relation of powerful religious interests to the authority of the state.
 The two sides to the conflict were represented chiefly by Congregationalist minister John Cotton, on the one hand, and future founder of Rhode Island, Roger Williams, on the other.
 In the winter of 1634-1635, a group of powerful Massachusetts Bay Colony minsters headed by Cotton made themselves signatories to a document outlining a vision for the interrelation of religious and civil authority in the colony entitled A Model of Church and Civil Power.
 The Model largely conflated religious and civil administration, arguing that the state had a compelling interest in restricting religious pluralism, as tolerance of many different religions would not only corrupt the church but also threaten to “dissolve the continuity of the state.”
 Accordingly, the Model empowered magistrates “to forbid all idolatrous and corrupt assemblies” in Massachusetts.
 Following his expulsion from that colony for just such “heresy and sedition” in October of 1635, Williams would go on to refute the Model in a later work of his own entitled The Bloudy Tenent of Persecution, for Cause of Conscience, published in 1644.
 There, Williams argued for a broad conception of religious pluralism, including the principle that “a permission of the most Paganish, Jewish, Turkish [i.e. Muslim], or anti-christian consciences and worships be granted to all men in all nations and countries.”
 In defense of this principle, Williams argued that “God requireth not an uniformity of religion to be enacted and enforced in any civil state; which enforced uniformity, sooner or later, is the greatest occasion of civil war, ravishing of conscience, persecution of Christ Jesus in his servants, and of the hypocrisy and destruction of millions of souls.”